Dpdl-io/DpdlEngine/README.md

 The 'DpdlPacket' data container is a highly optimized way to store, query and access data on devices that have limited memory and storage capabilities.

-**Dpdl can be used:**
+**Dpdl can be used as:**

-* As rapid application development platform
+* Rapid application development platform
-* As an embedded scripting engine for applications
+* Embedded scripting engine for applications
-* A library module
+* Library module
-* As utility tool
+* Utility tool
-* to handle efficiently data on memory constrained devices
+* Data handling on memory constrained devices

 ### Features